What Did Tim Cook Really Say?

 – – –

-Mark Shander is a Contributing Editor at The BDR as well as Executive Producer at Today’s Comedy 1260 AM and Good Time Oldies 96.5 FM in Phoenix.
+Mark Shander is as Executive Producer at Today’s Comedy 1260 AM and Good Time Oldies 96.5 FM in Phoenix.
 You can visit his Website at: www.shander.com